Skip to content

 AGENT AGENTS.md

 PRIVILEGE is the Clawfile's way of expressing the principle that compute is a privilege, not a right.
-The operator controls what the agent can access at the infrastructure level, independent of any prompt-level instructions.
+Driver-specific validation turns that metadata into concrete runtime requirements.

 Building